See academic calendar entry/

 • Lowercase the common noun elements of names in all plural uses.

 Duke, Warren, Zane Showker and Wilson halls

-• Capitalize common nouns such as college, department and university when they are an integral part of the full name for a person
+• Capitalize common nouns such as college, department and university when they are an integral part of the full name for a person place or thing.

 College of Business, Department of Biology, James Madison University, School of Music